burst-apps-team/burst-wiki/qbundle.md

 You can easily manage all you BURST accounts with this software.
 It provides the Reed-Solomon address and the numeric accound number of you Burst Wallet.
 You can also see the Public Key.

-Finally, your passphrase and your private key are available (you will only need to set up
+Finally, your passphrase and your private key are available (you will only need to set up one pin to control many accounts)

 <img src="Account_Manager.png" title="Account_Manager.png" alt="Account_Manager.png" width="802" height="802" />